This Serabi Kuah recipe will make fluffy and tasty pancakes drizzled with distinctively delicious palm sugar and coconut milk syrup.

 Another thing you may want to try is putting durian in your sugar syrup.
 Because that’s what Sumatran people make their sugar syrup.
-Adding durian flesh in the sugar.
+They add durian flesh to the sugar.

-Just a little warning, durian has a very potent smell that some people may not be keen.
+Just a little warning, durian has a very potent smell that some people may not be keen on.

-And before you go, don’t forget to check my other recipes that you may love.
+Last but not least, don’t forget to check my other Indonesian sweet recipes that you may love.